Home

 We want to understand the basic mechanisms of when and how transcription stops (terminates), but also how perturbed termination contributes to disease.
 Premature termination, called also transcription attenuation, is particularly relevant in the pathological context.
 Premature termination was known to be an important regulatory mechanism in bacteria and yeast, but overlooked in humans and animals in general.
 We and others have recently shown that this phenomenon is a very abundant genomic event in metazoa.
 It has also medical implications, particularly in cancer.

-Our main approaches are based on NGS (genomics and nascent transcriptomics), combined with molecular biology, biochemistry and proteomics.
+Our main approaches are based on NGS (genomics and nascent transcriptomics), combined with molecular biology, biochemistry and single molecule RNA fluorescent in situ hybridization.
 The lab’s experimental workhorse are mammalian cell culture models of cancer and neuronal differentiation.
 We use both experimental and computational approaches.

-We are always interested in new team members – if you are enthusiastic, motivated and keen to apply for external funding, please get in touch with Kinga.
+We are always interested in new team members – if you are enthusiastic, motivated and potentially willing to apply for external funding, please get in touch with Kinga.

 Our team